Snowy peaks of Savoy

 Perfect Fondue Simulator

-Calculate the ideal proportions according to your day's effort.
+Calculate the ideal proportions according to your effort of the day.

 4 people